Non-resident CGT changes re UK real estate: the beginning of the end, or the end of the beginning?

 Yet further changes to the taxation of UK real estate have been made, with effect from 6 April 2019.
 The scope of UK tax for non-residents has been extended to catch gains realised on direct disposals of UK commercial properties, and gains on disposals of interests in “property-rich companies”.

 This note focuses on the impact of these changes on non-UK resident individuals and trustees with interests in UK real estate, whether held directly or via companies.
-For discussion of the impact of the changes on corporate/institutional investors please click here.

 A time of change